 And we’re back.
-I know in my first blog I said this would be a 2 part series but as I've researched this topic and discovered the sheer volume of information on pH in water or pH in overall health I’ve realized that I just won’t be able to fit this into parts.
-I need to go with a third one.
-Now again before I begin, I realize that some readers will disagree with me or suggest other sources of information and that’s fine.
-Just please understand that everything I have written or the information I’ve chosen to share and the sources I have chosen to use, represent as closely as possible the nature of conversations I’ve had in the store.
-This is the kind of stuff customers ask about and it’s very difficult to put in simple concise answers.
-This is one very large subject, with that in mind let’s continue.
+I know in my first blog I said this would be a 2 part series but as I've researched this topic and discovered the sheer volume of information on pH in water or pH in overall health I’ve come to the realization that I'm going to need three parts. .
+Before I begin, let me say, I know that some readers will disagree with me or suggest alternative sources of information and that’s fine.
+Just please understand that everything I have written or the information I’ve chosen to share and the sources I have selected represent as closely as possible, the nature of conversations I’ve had in the store.
+This is the kind of stuff customers ask about and it’s sometimes difficult to put into simple concise answers.
+PH in water and its implications in overall health is a very large subject.
+With that in mind let’s continue: why pH?, part 2.

-Okay, so in part 2 I’ll briefly review some health issues related to pH balance and in part 3 move on to explain some of the steps, we take to remediate water pH values to achieve our various client’s goals.
-Before I begin though let me assure you that I am not a doctor.
+Okay, so here in part 2 I’ll briefly review some health issues related to pH balance and then in part 3 move on to explain some of the steps, we take to remediate water pH values to achieve our various client’s goals.
+Before I begin though let me reiterate that I am not a doctor.
 Nor am I in any way a medical professional, or medically qualified to give anyone health advice, and anything I write or that is published in my blog is done so under the clear understanding that it is just an exchange of opinions or information.
-Not one word of my writing is intended to be or is qualified as medical advice, and equally, it is not it is never intended to substitute for medical advice.
-So, please any questions or concerns of any kind: use your noodle and consult a professional.
-You’ll know a professional because it will say so on their business card: doctor or maybe nutritional etc., make sense?
-So, we good?
+Not one word of my writing is intended to be or is qualified as medical advice, and equally, it is never intended to substitute in any way for medical advice.
+So, please if you have questions or concerns of any kind: use your noodle and consult a professional.
+You’ll know a professional is indeed a professional because it will say something like "Doctor, or Nutritional Consultant etc," on their business card.
+Make sense?
+We're good?
 Okay, let’s continue.

 PH in Water and Its Effect on Health

-The human body is designed to function with a blood Ph level varying but tight zone of 7.35 to 7.34, with some minor fluctuation therein.
-The efficiency of lung and kidney function is a crucial factor in the variation and level of pH throughout the body.
-If for any reason the functional capacity of either is hindered the pH can become imbalanced through a disruption in the acid to base balance and this can result in medical conditions known as acidosis and alkalosis.
+The human body is designed to function with a blood pH level in a tight but varying zone between 7.35 to 7.45, with some minor fluctuation therein.
+The efficiency of lung and kidney or renal function is a crucial factor in the variation and level of pH throughout the body.
+If for any reason the functional capacity of either is hindered the pH can become imbalanced through a disruption in the acid to base equilibrium and this can result in medical conditions known as acidosis and alkalosis.
 Both conditions require treatment from a medical professional, as opposed to making simple dietary or lifestyle changes.
 Additionally, the human body also regulates the pH levels of other areas and organs: including the digestive tract, reproductive system, and skin to ensure that they function efficiently.
 As you can imagine, this is a very complex multifaceted process.
-If however, you remain healthy, and follow a good diet and a regimen of regular physical activity, for the most part, you shouldn’t have to be too concerned.
+If however, you remain healthy, and follow a good diet and a regimen of regular physical activity, for the most part, you shouldn’t be too concerned.

-So Acidosis and Alkalosis: the first refers to blood that’s too acidic, or a pH of less than 7.35, while the latter refers to blood that’s too basic, or a blood pH greater than 7.45.
-How much do we need to discuss here?
+So acidosis and alkalosis: the first refers to blood that’s too acidic, or a pH of less than 7.35, while the latter refers to blood that’s too basic, or a blood pH greater than 7.45.
+A very simple but important calculation.

 Let’s start with acidosis and the two main types: respiratory and metabolic.
 Respiratory is caused by an inhibition of lung function and the resulting inability to fully exhale carbon dioxide and typically results in an overall feeling of fatigue and sleepiness.
 Metabolic, is generally sub-divided into 2 categories anion gap metabolic acidosis and non-anion gap metabolic acidosis.
 This is the result of several causes such as an increase of sodium bicarbonate, ketones or lactic acid in the blood.